 We run groundbreaking services for young people with complex needs in Sunderland.

 86 per cent of young people move on positively from Centrepoint.

 Aged five, Zinnia’s mum kicked her and her dad out.
 Aged nine, Zinnia was placed into foster care.
 After the birth of her child, Zinnia became homeless.

 But after coming to Centrepoint, today Zinnia has her own flat and her dream job.

 You can be part of giving homeless young people a future.
-Support Centrepoint in the North East by taking on a fundraising challenge, sponsoring a room in one of our services or getting your company involved.
+Support Centrepoint in Sunderland by taking on a fundraising challenge, sponsoring a room in one of our hostels or getting your company involved.

 Email your regional fundraiser for more information about how you can support Centrepoint in Sunderland.